slidenerd/Fpam/README.md

 		<dt>LINK_CONTENT</dt>
 		<dd>A post may has 0 to many links inside the message json tag which will be referred to henceforth as LINK_CONTENT </dd>
 		<dt>LINK_TAG</dt>
-		<dd>A post may have 0 or 1 link tag in its json feed which will be referred to henceforth as LINK_TAG</dd>
+		<dd>A post may have 0 or 1 link tag in its json groupMeta which will be referred to henceforth as LINK_TAG</dd>
 		<dt>LINK_SET</dt>
 		<dd>A post may contain 0 to many LINK_CONTENT or LINK_TAG items which will be combined referred to henceforth as LINK_SET</dd>
 		<dt>NON EXISTING USER</dt>